-Born in 1984, AJ grew up in Lancaster Pennsylvania.
-His father would take him along with him on photography explorations.
-Those explorations that helped him develop an interest in photography and video at such an early age.
-He now documents rural coal communities in the Pennsylvania area.
-AJ has recently shown at Rowan University as well as The Peach Tree International Film Festival.
-His Video and Photo work has won Numerous awards.
+AJ Nutter grew up in Lancaster Pennsylvania.
+His father would take him along on photography explorations.
+Those explorations helped him develop an interest in photography at such an early age.

 AJ graduated with the 'Best Video Portfolio' Award from The Art Institute of Philadelphia.
 He won the Art Institute short Film Scholarship which helped pay for his degree and studies.
-During his time in Philadelphia, AJ worked and interned for Warner Brothers Philadelphia TV Station as well as Image Media Commercial video studio.
-He later interned with The Center for Emerging Visual Artists.
+During his time in Philadelphia, AJ worked and interned for Warner Brothers Philadelphia TV , Image Media, and The Center for Emerging Visual Artists.

 Moving to Lancaster to study photography, AJ went to The Pennsylvania College of Art & Design.
 He graduated with a bachelor’s degree in Fine Art Photography.
 During this time, AJ worked with Nick Gould Studios, Toby Richard Studios, as well as Assembly Films.
 AJ would travel across the country with Toby Richards on commercial photographic jobs.